TEACHING - "Interdisciplinary Theatre"

 When I began teaching at the university level, I quickly realized that students in my department were not being exposed to the broad spectrum of plays and theatre I was familiar with.
-I proposed and developed an informal "play reading" series for students to address these gaps in our curriculum.
+I proposed and developed an informal "play reading" series for students to address these gaps in curriculum.
 The students' responses were overwhelmingly positive.
-When I left my full-time position and became a full-time "artist" -- I tired to combine the students' reactions with my own life experience.
-I created and designed a course called -- "Playwriting for Interdisciplinary Theatre" -- which also draws upon my own professional work in New York, Canada, and the European Union.
+When I left my position to became a full-time "artist" -- I combined the students' reactions with my own life experience.
+I created a course called -- "Playwriting for Interdisciplinary Theatre" -- which draws upon my own professional work in New York, Canada, and the European Union.

-Since then, I have taught both semester-length versions and shorter, workshop-length versions of this class at the Theatre Academy in University of the Arts Helsinki, Turku University of Applied Sciences, City College College of San Francisco, the Playwrights Foundation (CA), Gulf Coast State College (FL), the Trinity College / La MaMa Performing Arts Program in New York, and in conjunction with residencies and fellowships while working in Bangladesh, Belgium, Finland, and Sweden.
+I have taught both semester-length and workshop-length versions at the Theatre Academy in University of the Arts Helsinki (Finland), Kazakh National Academy of Arts in Almaty (Kazakhstan), Turku University of Applied Sciences (Finland), Katapult Akademiet at Teater Katapult in Aarhus (Denmark), City College College of San Francisco (CA), the Playwrights Foundation (CA), Gulf Coast State College (FL), Turan Film Academy (Kazakhstan), Trinity College / La MaMa Performing Arts Program in New York, and in conjunction with residencies and performances while working in Bangladesh, Belgium, Denmark and Sweden